 When it comes to the hospitality industry, it doesn’t matter if you’re a server, travel consultant, sommelier or front desk clerk.
 The bottom line is that you’re in the customer service or sales business.
 The mechanics of the responsibilities in these businesses can be readily learned.

 Here’s how a job seeker might talk about her experience on her resume:

 - List of successes, anecdotes with quantified examples.

 - Then a brief recap of places where you’ve worked.

-As Shrive says, “You might have worked for an airline.
-Let a prospective employer know you were a competent travel agent, similar to being a front desk clerk.”
+For example, you might have worked for an airline.
+Let a prospective employer know you were a competent travel agent, similar to being a front desk clerk.

 - Number of guests welcomed in a shift.